PrincetonUniversity/software_testing/README.md

 ## Reminders

-- If you have not already registered for the live workshop then please [register](https://winter.princeton.edu/register).
-- Wintersession will send participants a survey after the workshop.
 - Request an account on [Adroit](https://forms.rc.princeton.edu/registration/?q=adroit) if you wish to use Adroit to run examples.

 ## Getting Help